Whether they’re going near or far, choose VIVOTIF for your travelers

 Visit the Resources page for more information about VIVOTIF.

 Routine typhoid vaccination is not recommended in the United States of America.
-Selective immunization against typhoid fever is recommended for the following groups: 1) travelers to areas in which there is a recognized risk of exposure to S. Typhi; 2) persons with intimate exposure (e.g., household contact) to an S. Typhi carrier; and 3) microbiology laboratorians who work frequently with S. Typhi.
+Selective immunization against typhoid fever is recommended for the following groups: 1) travelers to areas in which there is a recognized risk of exposure to S. typhi; 2) persons with intimate exposure (e.g., household contact) to an S. typhi carrier; and 3) microbiology laboratorians who work frequently with S. typhi.
 There is no evidence to support the use of typhoid vaccine to control common source outbreaks, disease following natural disasters, or in persons attending rural summer camps.

 Not all recipients of VIVOTIF will be fully protected against typhoid fever.
 Vaccinated individuals should continue to take personal precautions against exposure to typhoid organisms.
-The vaccine will not afford protection against species of Salmonella other than Salmonella Typhi or other bacteria that cause enteric disease.
-The vaccine is not suitable for treatment of acute infections with S. Typhi.
+The vaccine will not afford protection against species of Salmonella other than Salmonella typhi or other bacteria that cause enteric disease.
+The vaccine is not suitable for treatment of acute infections with S. typhi.

 VIVOTIF is contraindicated in patients with a hypersensitivity to any component of the vaccine or the enteric-coated capsule.
 The vaccine should not be administered to persons during an acute febrile illness.
 Safety of the vaccine has not been demonstrated in persons deficient in their ability to mount a humoral or cell-mediated immune response, due to either a congenital or acquired immunodeficient state including treatment with immunosuppressive or antimitotic drugs.
 The vaccine should not be administered to these persons regardless of benefits.

 Acute Gastrointestinal Illness: VIVOTIF is not to be taken during an acute gastrointestinal illness.
-Postpone taking the vaccine if persistent diarrhea or vomiting occurs.

-Concomitant Administration with Sulfonamides and Antibiotics: The vaccine should not be administered to individuals receiving sulfonamides and antibiotics since these agents may be active against the vaccine strain and prevent a sufficient degree of multiplication to occur in order to induce a protective immune response.
+Concomitant Administration With Sulfonamides and Antibiotics: The vaccine should not be administered to individuals receiving sulfonamides and antibiotics since these agents may be active against the vaccine strain and prevent a sufficient degree of multiplication to occur in order to induce a protective immune response.

-Diminished Immune Response: Unless a complete immunization schedule is followed, an optimum immune response may not be achieved.
+Need to Complete the Entire Vaccination Series of 4 Doses on the Correct Schedule: Unless a complete immunization schedule is followed, an optimum immune response may not be achieved.
 Not all recipients of VIVOTIF will be fully protected against typhoid fever.

-Personal Precautions: Vaccinated individuals should continue to take personal precautions against exposure to typhoid organisms (i.e., travelers should take all necessary precautions to avoid contact or ingestion of potentially contaminated food or water).
+Not All Recipients Will Be Protected — Need for Safety Vigilance: Not all recipients of VIVOTIF will be fully protected against typhoid fever.
+Vaccinated individuals should continue to take personal precautions against exposure to typhoid organisms (i.e., travelers should take all necessary precautions to avoid contact or ingestion of potentially contaminated food or water).

-Adverse Reactions: The most common adverse reactions in clinical trials were abdominal pain (6.4%), nausea (5.8%), headache (4.8%), fever (3.3%), diarrhea (2.9%), vomiting (1.5%) and skin rash (1.0%).
+In 2 trials conducting active surveillance for adverse reactions in persons receiving 3 doses (VIVOTIF recipients in the safety dataset, n=483), the most common adverse reactions were abdominal pain (6.4%), nausea (5.8%), headache (4.8%), fever (3.3%), diarrhea (2.9%), vomiting (1.5%), and skin rash (1.0%).
 Only the incidence of nausea occurred at a statistically higher frequency in the vaccinated group as compared to the placebo group.
+Reports to the manufacturer from early post-marketing clinical experience (1991-1995), during which time over 60 million doses (capsules) were administered, included all the adverse reactions identified above, as well as urticaria in the trunk and/or extremities (n=13), and 1 isolated, non-fatal case of anaphylactic shock considered to be an allergic reaction to the vaccine.

 Please see full Prescribing Information.